 How to write a single-file Chopsticks script¶

-Chopsticks will work very well with a neatly organised codebase of management functions, but for a quick and easily distributed script, it is possible to write a single-file Chopsticks script.
-Several caveats apply, however.
+Chopsticks will work very well with a neatly organised codebase of management functions, but you can also write a single file script.

 How to customise interpreter paths¶